TOP Fire Extinguishers Comparison Table

 The size that you need for your boat will vary depending on the type of vessel and the amount of extinguishing agent that it holds.

-For a small boat, choose the product that has a capacity of 0.25 gallons or less.
+For a small boat, choose a product that has a capacity of 0.25 gallons or less.
 For a larger boat, choose a boat extinguisher with a capacity of at least 0.75 gallons.

 Remember to check the expiration date on it and replace it when necessary!
 An expired product can be dangerous in a time of need.

-What size of fire extinguisher do I need for RV or motorhome?
+What size of fire extinguisher do I need?

-Like for boats, for a small RV or camper, choose a model that has a capacity of 0.25 gallons or less.
-For a larger RV, choose a model with a capacity of at least 0.75 gallons.
+For a small boat choose a model that has a capacity of 0.25 gallons or less.
+For larger boats choose a model with a capacity of at least 0.75 gallons.

 What is the best size of fire extinguisher for a small boat?